mgks/mgks.dev/_posts/2024-03-07-is-ai-friend-foe-hype-and-reality.md

 ---
 layout: post
-title:  "Is AI, Friend or Foe?
-Untangling the Hype and Reality in 2024"
+title: Is AI, Friend or Foe?
+Untangling the Hype and Reality in 2024
 author: ghazi
-categories: [ newsletter ]
-tags: [artificial intelligence, stable diffusion, discussion]
+tags: artificial intelligence, stable diffusion, discussion
 image: assets/images/b15.jpg
-description: "AI is advancing rapidly, but what does this mean for the future of work?
+description: AI is advancing rapidly, but what does this mean for the future of work?
 Our latest LinkedIn post dives into the friend-or-foe debate surrounding AI in 2024.
-We examine the potential of AI as a productivity booster, innovation engine, and knowledge democratizer."
+We examine the potential of AI as a productivity booster, innovation engine, and knowledge democratizer.
 featured: false
-topper: false
 hidden: false
 toc: false
 ---